wingedrhino/DistroSetup/Ubuntu/README.md

 # Ubuntu Configuration Automation

-This repository contains scripts to automate the setup of Ubuntu 20.04 according to my specific preferences.
+This repository contains scripts to automate the setup of Ubuntu 21.10 according to my specific preferences.

-I use Ubuntu 20.04 on my VPS boxes, and Kubuntu 20.04 with Ubuntu Studio tools on my workstations (until UbuntuStudio 20.10 comes out with KDE as default!).
+I use Ubuntu 21.04 on my VPS boxes, and Ubuntu 21.10 with Ubuntu Studio tools on my workstations.

 ## Server Setup

-I'm assuming you're on a random cloud provider (or a virtual machine) running **Ubuntu Server 20.04 LTS**.
+I'm assuming you're on a random cloud provider (or a virtual machine) running **Ubuntu Server 21.10**.

 First, create a non-root user if you are currently root and give this user administrative privileges.
 DigitalOcean for example by default makes you login